zimisele/testDemo/README.md

 - docker build -t github-api .

 After the image is built, run the Docker container:
-- docker run -p 8080:8080 github-api
+- docker run -d -p 8080:8080 github-api

-Once the Docker container is running, you can test the API again by navigating to http://localhost:8080/octocat in your browser or using curl:
+Once the Docker container is running, you can test the API again.
 - curl http://localhost:8080/octocat